Living in the Cloud

 QuickBooks

 QuickBooks Online (QBO) has its up-sides but, boy howdy, does it have its downsides as well.
-Most of my clients that are heavy QB users have found that QuickBooks desktop is faster and more feature-filled.
+Most of my clients that are heavy QB users have found that QuickBooks desktop (QBD) is faster and more feature rich.
 And it doesn't rely on the internet.
-And it's cheaper, too, since you can go several years between updates.
+It's cheaper, too, since you can go several years between updates.

 But, alas, this ship is leaving port, never to return.
 Intuit is pressing hard toward moving customers to their hosted solution, QBO.
 Supposedly Enterprise edition users can keep using desktop software -- for now, anyway.